VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Describe a data science project in which you worked with a substantial programming component.
 What did you learn from that experience?

 Do you contribute to any open-source projects?
+All the projects I done up to now are open-source projects.

 How would you clean a data set in (insert language here)?